sonmarcho/sonmarcho.github.io/3-passions.md

 study Chinese unless you want to learn a lot of old and specific terms, as well as all the possible ways of addressing someone at the imperial court (殿下, 陛下, whatever...).

+I've recently discovered the science fiction author Liu Cixin (刘慈欣) and really love his books.
+If you don't know where to start, I recommend his short novel *The Wandering Earth* (流浪地球 - don't watch the movie).
+Reading proved to be my most efficient way of acquiring vocabulary.
+Note that finding Chinese books can be difficult outside of China and importing them is quite expensive, so I buy ebooks on my Kobo reader.
+Even online, I sometimes have trouble finding mainland books and thus often end up buying the Taiwanese version (i.e.: with traditional characters), but as I intend to learn calligraphy I guess it is for the best...

 Also, I loved going to KTVs while in Shanghai, and ended up knowing a small repertoire of Chinese songs.
 My favourites: